 Life Insurance Costs for Small Business Owners

-For example, it’s common for the buy/sell agreement between co-owners of a small business to have very specific life insurance requirements for each partner.
-Key man life insurance can also be an important part of ensuring your business continues to operate if you pass unexpectedly, and is even required for some SBA loans.
+For example, it’s common for a buy/sell agreement between co-owners of a small business to include key man insurance requirements for each partner.
+Key man life insurance can also be an important part of ensuring your business continues to operate if you pass unexpectedly and is even required for some Small Business Administration (SBA) loans.

-But beyond specific business life insurance policies, it’s also important to maintain adequate life insurance for the benefit of your family, for all of the same reasons anyone may want a policy.
+However, beyond specific business life insurance policies, it’s also important to maintain adequate life insurance for the benefit of your family, for all of the same reasons anyone may want a policy.
 Every business owner should consider what his family needs personally and what the business requires to continue without him.

 “It’s important to understand that key person insurance is not a substitute for personal life insurance.
 While key person insurance can help cover the costs of locating and securing external governance, replacing lost revenues, or executing the terms of a buy-sell agreement, it will not be covering your family’s needs.
 For that, a small business owner will still need personal life insurance.”

 Below are some of the most frequently asked questions about life insurance costs.
-If you can’t find the question you want the answer to, you can head over to our forum and ask your question there or post it in the comment section of this article.
+If you can’t find the answer you’re looking for, head over to our forum and ask your question there or post it in the comment section of this article.
 We’d be happy to find the answer for you.